 Is Your Fitbit not tracking sleep properly because it doesn’t recognize when you fall asleep?
 Or maybe it just isn’t working right.
 Either way, there are some simple steps you can take to fix the problem.
 In this article we will address how Fitbit tracks sleep, why your Fitbit may not be tracking sleep, how to fix your Fitbit not tracking sleep and finally, how to make sure you’re getting enough sleep.

 When it comes to fitness trackers, the Fitbit is king.
 It’s been around since 2010 and has become the go-to tracker for people who want to keep tabs on their health and wellness.
 But what happens when your Fitbit stops working correctly?
+Sometimes this can happen.
+Even to our top rated Fitness Trackers.
 There are several reasons why your Fitbit might stop tracking sleep, including battery life issues, connectivity problems, and other technical glitches.

 Fitbit tracks sleep using an accelerometer built into its wristband.
 It uses algorithms to determine how long you’ve been awake and how much time you spend sleeping.It also measures heart rate variability, which is a measure of stress levels.
 This helps you understand whether you’re getting enough rest.